-LE Utils and constants shared across Kolibri, Ricecooker, and the Kolibri Studio.
+LE-Utils contains shared constants used in Kolibri, Ricecooker, and Kolibri Studio.

 The file le_utils/constants/languages.py and the lookup table in le_utils/resources/languagelookup.json define the internal representation for languages codes used by Ricecooker, Kolibri, and Kolibri Studio to identify educational content in different languages.

 The internal representation uses a mixture of two-letter codes (e.g.

 pt-BR for Brazilian Portuguese),

 In order to make sure you have the correct language code when interfacing with

 the Kolibri ecosystem (e.g. when uploading new content to Kolibri Studio), you

 must lookup the language object using the helper method

 >>> from le_utils.constants.languages import getlang >>> language_obj = getlang('en') # lookup language using language code >>> language_obj Language(native_name='English', primary_code='en', subcode=None, name='English', ka_name=None)

 None if the lookup fails.
 In such cases, you